 - Poinsett State Park (1hr 10min)

-How much does it cost?
+How much does it cost to visit Colleton State Park?
 Do I need a permit?

 Colleton Park is free to enter!
 If you’re just stopping by for the day to use the playground or volleyball court or to fish or swim on the banks of the river, then Colleton is a good free option.

 Camping reservation fees vary by day of the week and time of year and are fairly reasonable for the amenities included (discussed further below).

 Note the 2 night minimum stay requirement!
 It applies whether you’re considering the cabin or an RV/tent site .Check Colleton State Park’s camping reservation website for availability and rates.